 7.4 Ring-fenced funds

 There are no ring-fenced asset funds.
-In terms of liabilities, the CCR Group applies the rules adopted for managing public reinsurance technical liabilities, which do not in substance represent ring-fenced liabilities for CCR.
+In terms of liabilities, CCR applies the rules adopted for managing public reinsurance technical liabilities, which do not in substance represent ring-fenced liabilities for CCR.

 7.5 Simplified approaches used